Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Proofs about Brouwer Trees

-The standard arithmetic operations on Brouwer trees can be implemented with the usual strategy well-known in the functional programming community, i.e.\ by recursion on the second argument.
+\begingroup \thetheorem{\ref{thm:all-arithmetic-operations}} \begin{theorem}[for Brouwer trees] $\brouwer$ has addition, multiplication and exponentiation with every base, and they are all unique. \end{theorem} \begin{proof} The standard arithmetic operations on Brouwer trees can be implemented with the usual strategy well-known in the functional programming community, i.e.\ by recursion on the second argument.
 However, there are several additional difficulties which stem from the fact that our Brouwer trees enforce correctness.

 Let us start with addition.
 The obvious definition is

 For this to work, we need to prove, mutually with the above definition, that the sequence $\lambda k. x + f\, k$ in the last line is still increasing, which follows from mutually proving that $+$ is monotone in the second argument, both with respect to $\leq$ and $<$.
 We also need to show that bisimilar sequences $f$ and $g$ lead to bisimilar sequences $x + f\, k$ and $x + g\, k$.